ealtili/Blog/Financial_Derivatives.md

 ***Arbitrageurs*** arbitrage is the practice of taking advantage of a price difference between two or more markets.
 It usually involves the simultaneous purchase and sale of an asset.
 The profit being the difference between the market prices.
 Arbitrage is a trade that profits by exploiting price differences of identical or extremely similar financial instruments on different markets or in different forms.
 Arbitrage exists as a result of market inefficiencies.
 It provides a mechanism to ensure that prices do not deviate substantially from fair value for long periods of time.
-TheArbitrage is used by academics an arbitrage is a transaction that involves no negative cash flow at any probabilistic or temporal State and the positive cash flow in at least one state so in simple terms what that means is that it's the possibility of a risk-free profit at zero costs we'll find ourselves talking a fair bit about arbitrage over the course of these
+The term arbitrage in  academics is a transaction that involves no negative cash flow at any probabilistic or temporal state and the positive cash flow in at least one state.
+In simple terms that means is that it's the possibility of a risk-free profit at zero costs we'll find ourselves talking a fair bit about arbitrage over the course of these